Hard Corps Race Series? Challenge Accepted!!!

 During the Mud Run, they have it set up really nicely to allow spectator support.
 There are grand stands at the final mud pit to allow family and friends the opportunity to come out and support the athletes as they cross the finish line.
 That is a really nice touch.

-The next event you plan on participating in is the Semper Tri event on August 6th.
+The next event you plan on participating in is the Semper Tri event.
 What are you most looking forward to about the event?
 Do you have any personal goals or challenges for this event?

 Did you know?
 The Eagle, Globe, and Anchor emblem (EGA) is the insignia of the United States Marine Corps.
 Following bootcamp, an official EGA pin is awarded to all new Marines.

-“Of the seven HCRS events, each event is categorized as either a land, mud or sea event and depending on the event, the medal will be an eagle (land), globe (mud), or anchor (sea) medallion.
+“Each HCRS event is categorized as either a land, mud or sea event and depending on the event, the medal will be an eagle (land), globe (mud), or anchor (sea) medallion.
 Once you collect all three pieces, they will interlock to create a replicate of an EGA emblem of the United States Marine Corps.”

-What are some of your favorite Oceanside activities or places to train?
+What are some of your favorite Oceanside attractions or places to train?

 One of our favorite places to explore in Oceanside is the Harbor, just walking around the Harbor Village and grabbing something to eat while taking in the views.